tanktejas/hackathon/README.md

       Firebase ( as a Database, Backend, Authentication (Login and signin) ).

       REST API ( Using Firebase with firestore )

      implemented search functionality using React with Elastic way.

+     implement dashboard for teachers
+          - when teache do login then he/she can she their dashboard ( see on below images or login on live site as s teacher ans see. )

 ### Live App Link :  https://stuhelp-by-tejas-and-dharmesh.vercel.app/
 ### Github Link : https://github.com/tanktejas/hackathon